 Fast-forward to about a week later (and no, I didn’t puke in the poor man’s car), when I’ve flown back from Istanbul and am at home reflecting.
 I sit down and think about the overwhelming feeling I felt in Istanbul.

-So whatever it is that I saw in Istanbul – no matter how momentarily – I was meant to see.
-And it was meant to make me reflect.
+So I realise that whatever it is that I saw in Istanbul – no matter how momentarily – I was meant to see.
+And it was a sign from God/universe imploring me to reflect.

-In Surah Ad-Duhaa, God says: “Indeed what is to come will be better for you than what has gone by” (93:4).
+In fact, when I think about the memory of the past that I saw in Istanbul, I am reminded of an ayah from Surah Ad-Duhaa.
+In it, God says: “Indeed what is to come will be better for you than what has gone by” (93:4).

-And sure enough, here God was showing me just that.
+And sure enough, God is showing me that.

 And Allah?
 No doubt you’re watching me blog right now.
 A request for the next time you wish to send me a sign: can it be a gentler sign next time?
 I am not your strongest soldier – I will simply drop on the floor and collapse.
-Gentle signs from now on pls x
+Maybe some gentler signs from now on pls x

 From a VERY grateful Fahmida x